fermyon/developer/content/spin/v2/key-value-store-tutorial.md

 >> Tip: You can choose between various store implementations by modifying [the runtime configuration](dynamic-configuration.md#key-value-store-runtime-configuration).
 The default implementation uses [SQLite](https://www.sqlite.org/index.html) within the Spin framework.

 Each Spin application's `key_value_stores` instances are implemented on a per-component basis across the entire Spin application.
-This means that within a multi-component Spin application (which has the same `key_value_stores = ["default"]` configuration line), each `[[component]]` will access that same data store.
+This means that within a multi-component Spin application (which has the same `key_value_stores = ["default"]` configuration line), each component will access that same data store.
 If one of your application's components creates a new key/value pair, another one of your application's components can update/overwrite that initial key/value after the fact.

 ### The Spin TOML File

-We will give our components access to the key value store by adding the `key_value_stores = ["default"]` in the `[[component manifest]]` as shown below:
+We will give our components access to the key value store by adding the `key_value_stores = ["default"]` in the `[component.<component-name>] section as shown below:

 ```toml
 spin_manifest_version = 2